hyperledger/aries-rfcs/features/0794-did-rotate/README.md

 The `description` `code` must be set to one of the following:
 - **e.did.unresolvable** - used for a DID who's method is supported, but will not resolve
 - **e.did.method_unsupported** - used for a DID method for which the `observing_party` does not support resolution.
+- **e.did.doc_unsupported** - used for a DID for which the `observing_party` does not find information sufficient for a DIDComm connection in the resolved DID Document.
+This would include compatible key types and a DIDComm capable service endpoint.

 Upon receiving this message, the `rotating_party` must not complete the rotation and resolve the issue.
 Further rotation attempts must happen in a new thread.